 1. Install TubeMate

-TubeMate is one of the most popular tool for downloading YouTube videos on Android smartphones, and with good reason: it’s really easy to use and has the features you need without any bells and whistles you don’t.
+TubeMate is a hugely popular YouTube download app for the best Android phones, and with good reason: it’s really easy to use and has the features you need without any bells and whistles you don’t.

 The TubeMate video downloader isn't available on the Google Play Store (Google isn't too keen on YouTube downloaders), so first of all you'll need to allow your Android device to install and run apps downloaded from other places.
 Be cautious when you turn on this setting, as you'll want to make sure you only download apps you know are safe.